Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/ms-flange-installation.rst

 .. warning::
     If you rotate the worm in CLOCKWISE direction there is a possibility of blocking the MS.
-    If this happens, please consult :doc:`Unblocking the MotoSuiveur Unit <../troubleshooting/unblocking-ms>`
+    If this happens, please consult :doc:`Unblocking the MotoSuiveur® Unit <../troubleshooting/unblocking-ms>`

 .. rst-class:: blue-list
 4. Assemble the MS to the drum and secure it with the bolts M16.